adamsilver/fdpb/05-an-inbox.md

 ### Adaptive Design Versus Responsive Design

-When the web came along, we settled on 640px widths.
-Then a few years later, when larger monitors came to market, we changed to 960px widths.
+When the web came along, we settled on 640 pixel widths.
+Then a few years later, when larger monitors came to market, we changed to 960 pixels.
 We no longer cared about people with small monitors.
+We expected users to maximise their browser, or else experience horizontal scroll bars.

-Then more years passed.
+Then some more years passed.
 The mobile web was born.
 Or more accurately, we could use websites on our phones, which happen to have small screens.
 A million browsers came out.
 A million devices came out.
 And browsers gave us CSS media queries.

 Accordingly, we started to design for 320px widths.
 Why? because many of us had iPhones and this happened to be its width in portrait mode.